Grim-/OutwardSuperSimpleExample/README.md

 Now we only need to get this reference once, doing it many times is costly, so the awake method is ideal for this as it is only ever called once, perfect.

-Remember when we talked about everything being components?
+Remember when we talked about everything being GameObjects in the scene and GameObjects are made up of components?

 Something you will do very often while working with any Unity game is using the GetComponent<T>() function to get a reference to a component where T is the type (the class) of component you wish to retrieve (aslong as it's base is MonoBehaviour!)
+This could be the Inventory (ItemContainer), the Status/BuffDebuffs (StatusEffectMngr), the one we want is the Character component.
+I'd encourage you to check out DNSpy and see all the methods and properties available.

 ```c#
 	public void Awake()